sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Others might have this too.

 Wells Fargo is known for being super nice.
+Wells Fargo has been seen by at least one person as being tougher for a CC.

 You will *not* need a SSN to open an account at the three listed banks.
 Bring your passport and visa.
 You don't even need a permanent address.